 - Page 5: Relevant Cited Scientific References (not to exceed one page; please follow the NIH format)

-By special arrangement with the Research Administration Offices at the CBC universities, it is not necessary to obtain institutional endorsement of proposals before they are submitted to the CBC.
-However, the CBC may share proposals with Research Administrators during the review process, and the CBC will require institutional endorsements before any final funding decisions are made.
-The proposed research activities and budget requests must thus be within institutional guidelines in order for a proposal to be successful.
+- By special arrangement with the Research Administration Offices at the CBC universities, it is not necessary to obtain institutional endorsement of applications before they are submitted to the CBC.
+However, the CBC may share applications with Research Administrators during the review process, and the CBC will require institutional endorsements before any final funding decisions are made.
+The proposed research activities and budget requests must thus be within institutional guidelines in order for an application to be successful.
 (Note: PIs may claim up to 2% effort/salary relief.
-Graduate student tuition and tuition remission is not allowed on CBC awards.)
-All expenses from a single institution should be entered on a university-specific budget form (fillable PDF) downloadable from here: NU budget form, UChicago budget form, UIC budget form (printed and scanned pdf of the budget form is also acceptable).
-Each PI can include travel expenses of $1000/application.
+Graduate student tuition and tuition remission is not allowed on CBC awards.
+Award funds cannot be used for correlative studies associated with ongoing clinical trials.)
+All expenses from a single institution should be entered on a university-specific budget form (fillable PDF) downloadable from here: NU budget form, UChicago budget form, UIC budget form.
+Each PI can include travel expenses of $1000/application and publication expenses of $500/PI.
+Additional continuation pages may be used as needed for Budget Justification.

-If a research project requires special expertise that is not substantially and readily apparent in the PIs’ biosketches (e.g. genomics, proteomics, informatics, imaging, high throughput analysis, chemical libraries), a letter confirming and describing consultation with a core director or colleague recognized in that field is recommended.
+- If a research project requires special expertise that is not substantially and readily apparent in the PIs’ biosketches, a letter confirming and describing consultation with a core director or colleague recognized in that field is recommended.
 Please note that the CBC is not allowed to fund researchers from non-CBC institutions, but will accept their letters of support.
 CBC funds can be used to pay for services provided by core facilities at non-CBC institutions.

 If you have questions, please contact: